 Verification is the process of confirming the accuracy of student reported data on financial aid applications.

 This process follows the Federal Department of Education guidelines and regulations, and it is outlined in the AU Verification Policy and Procedure below.

-AU students that were placed in standard verification group (V1) are not required to complete the verification process.
+AU students that were placed in standard verification group (V1) are required to complete the verification process.

-AU students that were placed in Aggregate Verification group (V4) and (V5) are only required to verify high school completion identity/statement of educational purpose.
+AU students that were placed in Aggregate Verification group (V4) and (V5) are required to complete the verification process.

-For reference purpose see: GEN.21.05
+For reference purpose see: GEN-23-12.